We Are All Pokémon Trainers - Friends and Allies

 - Freudian Trio: The Superego to Sakura's Ego and Lyuri's Id.

 - Gadgeteer Genius: She makes mistakes, but when she gets something done, she certainly leaves nothing to be desired.

 - Genius Ditz: She may act silly, but she's far from being dumb and is even part of the PEFE.

 - Goggles Do Something Unusual: Her main example of her tech prowess is that she made her glasses have X-ray, night, head and Stat-O-Vision as well as being able to take picture and record videos and send them to her laptop.

 - Plucky Girl: Trusted assistant is actually a Cipher admin that was using you all along?
 No problem!
 Let's compensate for it by giving everyone expensive Christmas gifts!

-- Odd Friendship: Her friendship with Jacob is the most notable one.
+- Odd Friendship: Her friendship with Jacob before they became a couple is the most notable one.

 - Offscreen Teleportation: Not frequently, but she does pop-up at random sometimes.

 - Ship Tease: With Jacob and Allen, very slight though.
 The latter probably died upon him being revealed as Alexiel though.